Andres-CS/PyGrader/README.md

 # NJIT-CS490-PyExamGrader
 This is an online Python exam grading system.

+**_ IMPORTANT:_**

+This Repo belongs to the middle section is not the entire system.
+Please continue reading.

+Also, the main file here, the actual grading systme, si **m_StdEXAM_.php**.
+Which does the acutal grading.

+Last, given the way the info was passed from the **front** I created a __parsing__ file that structure the data for my better use.

 **Objective of the Project:**

 Create and developed a system similar to Moodle or Canvas where a student logs in and takes an exam created by a professor.
 The systme lets the student takes the exam, submit it and show its scores.
 Professor, as well, has a profile where he logs in and is able to create questions which are deposited in a question bank.
 He then can proced to create and exam out of the questions in the questions bank and publish the exam for the students to take.